HYF-Class22/agile-development-group4-hyf-redesign/planning/user-personas.md

 - **Scenario**:She applies for full stack developer training, which she finds suitable, and interviews with the coaches, and when she is accepted, she starts training

+## Sponsor

+ Sarah Johnson, Corporate Sponsorship Manager

+- **Bio**: Sarah is a 40-year-old corporate sponsorship manager for a large financial institution.
+She oversees the company's philanthropic initiatives and seeks opportunities to support causes aligned with its values.

+- **Needs/Goals**: Sarah wants to identify reputable educational charities that have a measurable impact on refugee populations.
+She seeks transparency and accountability in how her company's funds are used.

+- **Frustrations**: Difficulty finding organizations with clear metrics and outcomes makes it challenging to report on the effectiveness of corporate sponsorships.
+Limited visibility into the day-to-day operations of charities hinders decision-making.